cylon-v/simple_rtc/README.md

 of MediaStream Recording API (http://w3c.github.io/mediacapture-record/MediaRecorder.html).
 Currently MediaRecorder implemented only in Mozilla Firefox (https://developer.mozilla.org/ru/docs/Web/API/MediaRecorder).
 Therefore client side of the application can work only in Mozilla Firefox version > 29.0.

-The application doesn't use real database.
-All data is stored in memory and will be lost after restart.